 In summary, based on the previous geochemical evaluation and the updated review presented in this ASD investigation, there is insufficient evidence to support the presence of CCR constituents (principally beryllium, cobalt, and lithium), as derived from the BSFAP, in groundwater sampled at MW-1603.
 The ternary plot does not support temporal changes of MW-1603 groundwater quality.
-The ion ratios of boron, chloride, and sulfate remain unchanged since September 2019.
-Therefore, it is highly unlikely that beryllium, cobalt, lithium, and radium 226/228 detected within MW-1603 groundwater are sourced from the BSFAP.
-It is much more likely that beryllium, cobalt, lithium, and radium 226/228 are characteristic of the lithologies in which this monitoring well is screened across, which includes the Princess Coal Seams.
+The boron, chloride, and sulfate ion ratios remain unchanged since September 2019.
+Therefore, it is unlikely that beryllium, cobalt, lithium, and radium 226/228 detected within MW-1603 groundwater are sourced from the BSFAP.
+It is likely that beryllium, cobalt, lithium, and radium 226/228 are sourced from the lithologies in which this monitoring well is screened across, which includes the Princess coal seams.